 Indeed, many argue that the long run Phillips Curve still exists, but that for the UK it has shifted to the left.

-Statistics on inflation and unemployment for the UK support the view that the extreme trade off between unemployment and inflation that occurred in the past no longer exists, with both unemployment and inflation falling from 2011.
+Statistics on inflation and unemployment for the UK support the view that the extreme trade off between unemployment and inflation that occurred in the past no longer exists, with both unemployment and inflation falling between 2011 and 2016.

-Up until the most recent inflationary surge, it was clear that long term supply side reforms have meant that the UK can expand without experiencing the kind of demand-pull inflation associated with previous upturns in the business cycle.
-The improvements in labour market flexibility have helped, along with increased labour immigration – both of which have eased pressure in the labour market at times of growth.
+Up until the most recent inflationary surge, it was clear that long term supply side reforms meant that the UK could expand without experiencing the kind of demand-pull inflation associated with previous upturns in the business cycle.
+The improvements in labour market flexibility have helped, along with increased labour migration – both of which have eased pressure in the labour market at times of growth.